SriHariPokkimgari/SriHariPokkimgari/README.md

 ## About Me 🚀

 A budding Fullstack developer on a journey to master the art of coding.
 Currently pursuing a B-tech in computer science, I’ve dived into both front-end and back-end technologies.
-So far, I’ve learned Frontend like HTML, CSS, JavaScript and react, Backend like node, express and Database mongoDB!
+So far, I’ve learned Frontend like HTML, CSS, JavaScript and react, Backend like node, express and mongoDB!

 🚀 I believe that every line of code is a step toward creating something amazing.
 As a beginner, I’m all about experimenting, learning from mistakes, and sharing my progress.
 I’m passionate about building user-friendly interfaces and creating dynamic applications that make the web a more accessible place.